kristjanreba/facial-keypoints-detection/README.md

 ## Facial Keypoints Detection with CNN

+We predict facial keypoints using convolutional neural network.

 - */src* -> contains the code
 - */data* -> contains the data used in our experiments